AIRM 1100 Introduction to Aircraft Maintenance and Aviation Aerodynamics: 2 semester hours.

 Familiarization of aircraft structures and forces that act upon an airframe in flight.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Math topics relevant to technical drawings, aircraft weight and balance, area calculations, volumes, ratios/proportions, and calculating physical forces on an aircraft.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Includes the use of non-destructive testing, selection of hardware and materials for repair, repair fittings/fluid lines, cleaning and corrosion testing, testing/inspection of repairs, and shop/tool safety.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Familiarization with new electronically-based FAA forms and regulations to include: maintenance forms, inspections, airworthiness criteria, repairs/alterations, Title 14 CFRs, section 43 (preventative maintenance and rebuilding) and airman certification.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Provides knowledge of electrical voltage, current, resistance, continuity, and includes practical application of theory to repair of aircraft.
 Blueprints, wiring diagrams, and diagnostic procedures will be included in the lab.
 S

 Identification, uses, and safe handling of all fluids related to aircraft maintenance through practical application.
 Emphasis will be given to hydraulics, fuels, plumbing, and instrumentation associated with fluids.
-F
+S

 Operational theory, services, component inspection/replacement, and comprehensive maintenance of landing gear.
 S

 Cabin pressure/atmospheric controls, ice/rain/snow/fire protection systems, inspection, troubleshooting, and service of systems.
-F
+Su

 Installation, trouble-shooting, and servicing of aircraft electrical systems to include: wiring, controls, switches, speed indicators, alternators, generators, and generators.
 Su

 Proper rigging for fixed and rotary winged aircraft followed by inspection in accordance with FAA conformity and airworthiness standards.
+PREREQ: Minimum score of 14 on ALEKS or equivalent.
 F

 Combination of welding skill development in SMAW, GMAW, and GTAW processes combined with joining structural airframe materials using multiple types of rivets and fasteners.
-F
+S

 Service and inspection of electronic flight control instruments, communications systems, and navigation components.
 S